News & Updates

 The coronavirus pandemic has altered all of our lives.
 It is important to be aware of the most current information from the CDC on these changes, and that goes for changes to the way we spend time outside as well.
 To keep ourselves, our communities, and our outdoor spaces safe and healthy during this time, please consider these recommendations.

 You may be asking: Can I go for a hike or walk on the beach right now?
 Your personal vulnerability, the health of others in your community, access to local and uncrowded spaces and more play into this decision.
 Then there are communities and states with either lockdown, shelter in place or stay at home mandates.
 Where Covid-19 is spiking, it may not be possible to get out at all, so pay close attention to guidance in your community before heading outside.
 Then follow physical distancing guidance, meaning staying at least six-feet away from anyone not living with you.

 2. Expect Closures

 As businesses limit services or direct their staff to work remotely, closures should be expected.
 The result could be a lack of water, restrooms, campgrounds, or other facilities—or even entire areas closed to the public.
-Many experts are recommending that you refrain from using public restrooms and other open facilities at all right now.
+Many land managers are recommending that you bring your own toilet paper, hand sanitizer and such — or refrain from using public restrooms (and other facilities) as they may not be cleaned or restocked for extended periods.
 Take necessary precautions like bringing extra food and water, learning how to go to the bathroom outdoors, and being ready to pack all your trash out with you.